LexiFramness/120-work/hw-5/readme.md

 [Animation Sketch](https://lexiframness.github.io/120-work/hw-4)

-I decided to do a portrait of my dog, Mimi, since she is basically a monster.
+I decided to try to animate my portrait of my dog, Mimi.

 In order to complete this assignment, I need to be able to understand and use multiple different input parameters.